 BUT with lbs, the company will load the truck, leave your house and head to the scale station, and only THEN you’ll know how much you’ll have to pay.
 This means you’re basically stuck with a bill you might not like, but have no choice but paying.

-Our suggestion?
-Go with the company that makes you feel the most comfortable and gives you the best professional regarding how they came up with the cost of your move.
+Go with the company that makes you feel the most comfortable and gives you the most professional explanation as to how they came up with the cost of your move.

 *** Disclaimer: this article is in no way a suggestion to choose one quoting method over the other.
 We’re merely presenting the information to help you make an informed decision.